scaleway/serverless-scaleway-functions/README.md

 ## Contributing

-This plugin is mainly developed and maintained by `Scaleway Serverless Team` but you are free to open issues or discuss with us on our [Community Slack Channels](https://slack.online.net/).
+This plugin is mainly developed and maintained by `Scaleway Serverless Team` but you are free to open issues or discuss with us on our [Community Slack Channels](https://scaleway-community.slack.com/) #serverless-containers and #serverless-functions.

 ## License